Preliminary Bid Development and the Bidding Process

 StageDocumentBinding?Typical Content

-Step 1Indication of Interest (IOI)Non-bindingValuation range (not a point), brief rationale, basic conditions, high-level structure (cash versus stock, financing source), 1 to 2 pages
+Step 1Indication of Interest (IOI)Generally non-bindingValuation range (not a point), brief rationale, basic conditions, high-level structure (cash versus stock, financing source)

-The two-step structure lets the seller narrow the field at the IOI stage, then negotiate seriously with a smaller set of bidders during the LOI stage.
+This common two-step structure lets the seller narrow the field at the IOI stage, then negotiate seriously with a smaller set of bidders during the LOI stage.
+A given process may compress or skip these steps.

 Exam Tip: Gotchas

 • IOI is a RANGE; LOI is a POINT.
 The IOI gives a valuation range so the seller can sort bidders by aggressiveness without locking the buyer into a number.
-The LOI commits to a single purchase-price number (subject to working-capital and other adjustments).
+The LOI proposes a single purchase-price number (subject to working-capital and other adjustments); whether that number binds depends on the document's own language.

-• An LOI is "partially binding," not "non-binding."
-The price provision is usually non-binding (it can move during definitive-agreement negotiation), but the exclusivity, break-fee, confidentiality, and expense provisions ARE typically binding from signing.
-Treating the LOI as fully non-binding is a common buy-side mistake.
+• An LOI's binding effect depends on its language, not a blanket rule.
+Price is usually non-binding (it can move during definitive-agreement negotiation), while specified confidentiality, exclusivity, expense, or governing-law provisions may bind from signing.
+Treating every LOI as fully non-binding is a common buy-side mistake; read what the document actually says.

 The banker's preliminary-bid workflow brings together every prior workstream.